Pamphylia: ancient name for the fertile coastal plain in southern Turkey.

 The name "Pamphylia" is very ancient, but because the language of the Pamphylians is hardly known (although it is closely related to Greek), we cannot interpret the name.
 When the Rhodian Greeks entered the region in the seventh century BCE, they thought that the nation with the related language was called pam-phylos "all tribes", which may be erroneous or may be true.

-Pamphylia belonged to the ancient Hittite empire.
+Pamphylia belonged to the ancient Hittite Empire.
 The main towns were Estwediiys (later known as Aspendus) and Side.
-After the fall of the Hittite empire after 1215, Pamphylia was the center of a new kingdom called Tarhuntassa.
-It was later claimed that Greeks settled in the region in the twelfth century, but these stories were probably invented to explain the linguistic similarities between Greek and Pamphylian.
-(In any case, there is no archaeological evidence for a Greek invasion.)
+After the demise of the Hittite Empire after 1200 BCE, Pamphylia was the center of a new, Neo-Hittite kingdom called Tarhuntassa.
+It was later claimed that Greeks settled in the region in the twelfth century, and although these stories were probably invented to explain the linguistic similarities between Greek and Pamphylian, there may be some truth in them, because the Mycenaean Greeks are known to have migrated eastward to Cyprus.
+(However, there is no archaeological evidence for a Greek invasion.)
 It is not known how long Tarhuntassa existed; when the Rhodians entered the region, it was already called Pamphylia and we do not know how this change came to be.

 Although Pamphylia now belonged to Persia, Greek cultural influence was still felt.
 After all, the trade contacts remained important.
 In 468-465 (the exact year is not known), the Athenian admiral Cimon defeated the Persians at the mouth of the Eurymedon, after which Pamphylia became part of the Athenian empire.
 Forty years later, the Persians reoccupied their former possession.